VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ### Don't hesitate to ask for help
 We appreciate any contributing effort to VoxeLibre.
-If you are a relatively new programmer, you can reach us on Discord, Matrix or IRC for questions about git, Lua, Minetest API, VoxeLibre codebase or anything related to VoxeLibre.
+If you are a relatively new programmer, you can reach us on Discord or Matrix for questions about git, Lua, Minetest API, VoxeLibre codebase or anything related to VoxeLibre.
 We can help you avoid writing code that would be deemed inadequate, or help you become familiar with VoxeLibre